dixonary/netevents/readme.md

 # netevents

-A simple, event-driven TCP networking client-server architecture.
+A simple, event-driven TCP networking client-server architecture for Haxe.

 # DO NOT USE THIS CODE.
 I AM STILL WORKING ON IT AND IT ~~DOES NOT ACTUALLY WORK YET~~ ONLY JUST WORKS.